Relative impacts of different grade-scales on student success in introductory physics: Introduction Framing

 In higher education, the role of grades is paramount.
-Students enroll in courses, and the grade that they earn in each course indicates the degree to which the student was successful in that course.
-Good grades indicate that students are successful and they are encouraged to continue in that course and on to more advanced courses in the same topical area.
-Poor grades on early assessments in a course may cause students to drop a course.
-Enough poor grades can cause a student to fail a course, which can in turn affect the student's time-to-degree, their retention in a major, or even in their retention in college itself.
+Students enroll in courses, and the grade that they receive in each course communicates to the institution the degree to which the student was successful.
+Passing grades indicate that students are successful and they are able to continue on to more advanced courses in the same topical area.
+Enough poor grades can cause a student to fail a course and, as a function of the individual university, this can in turn affect the student's time-to-degree, their retention in a major, or even in their retention in college itself.
 Furthermore, college grade point averages (GPAs) are important as graduate schools and professional schools have minimum requirements for applicants, and some employers request GPA and/or transcript information so course grades influence student career opportunities and pathways even after graduation.
 Because the stakes are high, it's important that educators take care to construct the meaning behind their grades and also to understand any implications of chosen grading techniques or philosophies.

-Instructors administering grades on many individual assignments and exams must aggregate these data in assigning a single course grade that best describes each student's understanding and/or skill.
-While instructors can and do use different factors and criteria when determining a grade \cite{Henderson2004Grading, Brookhart1993}, two things are important to achieve in this regard, 1) that the student's grade is a meaningful representation of their achievements in the class, and 2) that the grading process is consistent such that students taking the same course can expect similar grades for similar successes and failures.
-Choosing how to award grades usually involves selecting a grade-scale, or numerical method, for evaluating students work.
-Perhaps the most commonly used grade scale is the percent-based grading scale (hereafter referred to as ``percent scale'').
-A student being graded using the percent scale earns a 90 for example if 90\% of the work being graded is correct.

-Recently, the percent scale has come under criticism \cite{Guskey2013, Reeves2004, Connor2011, Wormeli2006} and alternative methods of grading have been introduced.
-Some of these alternative grade scales and methods have been shown to be quite successful \cite{Brookhart2016}, even when directly compared \cite{Carey2012} to the percent scale.
-However, despite the wide range of criticisms \cite{Guskey2013, Reeves2004, Connor2011, Wormeli2006}, there has yet to be significant study of the impact, on students, of the problematic issues associated with the percent scale.
-In this paper, we address this gap in the literature by examining some of the effects of the percent scale compared to an alternative grade scale.
-Specifically, we address common criticisms of the percent scale, and determine the validity of these criticisms in one particular context as we explore the similarities and differences in student's course grades resulting from these two grade scales.
+Thus, when the authors of this paper discovered an anomaly in fail-rate data, we sought to make sense of it.
+This paper explains the anomaly, the analysis we went through to make sense of it, and contextualizes these results in existing literature.